antirez/neural-redis/README.md

 our inputs summed will give "1".
 This way the sentiment analysis does not depend by the length of the sentence.

-While this approach is very simple, it works and produces a NN in a few seconds that can score 80% in the 2000 movies dataset.
+While this approach is very simple, it works and produces a NN in a matter of seconds that can score 80% in the 2000 movies dataset.
 I just spent a couple of hours on it, probably it's possible to do much better with a more advanced scheme.
 However the gist of this use case is: be creative when trying to map your data to the neural network.